swindesr/chat_app/README.md

 ## Overview
 The aptly named 'chat_app' is a real-time chat application.
-As more features are added, and
+For now, there is not very much to say about it.
+It is under heavy development.

 ## Current Features
 * Session storage